 Notice about Manifest MedEx participation: Blue Shield participates in the Manifest MedEx health information exchange (HIE).
 Blue Shield makes its Members' health information available to Manifest MedEx for access by their authorized Health Care Providers.
 Manifest MedEx is an independent, not-for-profit organization that maintains a statewide database of electronic patient records that includes health information contributed by doctors, health care facilities, health care service plans, and health insurance companies.
-Authorized Health Care Providers may securely access their Questions?
-Visit blueshieldca.com, use the Blue Shield mobile app, or call Customer Service at 1-855-256-9404.
+Authorized Health Care Providers may securely access their patients' health information through the Manifest MedEx HIE to support the provision of care.

+Questions?
+Visit blueshieldca.com, use the Blue Shield mobile app, or call Customer Service at 1-855-599-2657.